Last Updated on

 Eat, Pray, Love saved my life.

-Okay, I’m being slightly melodramatic.
-Maybe reading Liz Gilbert’s travel autobiography didn’t literally save my physical live-and-breathe life-life.
+Okay, perhaps I’m being slightly melodramatic.
+Perhaps reading Liz Gilbert’s travel autobiography didn’t literally save my physical live-and-breathe life-life (or maybe it did).
 But her book saved me, as a person, as a woman, as a traveler.

 “This is a good sign, having a broken heart.
 It means we have tried for something.” -Eat, Pray, Love, by Liz Gilbert